d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 We saw that implementing a simple MLP is easy, even when done manually.
-That said, with a large number of layers, this can get messy (e.g. naming and keeping track of the model parameters, etc).
+That said, with a large number of layers, this can get messy (e.g., naming and keeping track of the model parameters, etc).

 ## Exercises